techjubayer/laravel-projects/README.md

 ```
 ~$ laravel new passport-auth
 ~$ composer require laravel/passport

-~$ php artisan migrate //To create tables in connected database
+~$ php artisan migrate
+//To create tables in connected database

 ~$ php artisan passport:install
+This command will create the encryption keys needed to generate secure access tokens.
+In addition, the command will create "personal access" and "password grant" clients which will be used to generate access tokens.
+This keys we can find in 'oauth_clients' table in the database.
 ```

 ## Passport Configuration app/User.php